- Creating Eco-Conscious Products

 (Link to the Act on Promoting Green Procurement website)

-Products compliant with the Act on Promoting Green Procurement can be found in the following website.
+Products compliant with the Act on Promoting Green Procurement can be found in the following website in Japanese.

 - Green Purchasing Network (GPN)